cirosantilli/linux-cheat/shebang/index.md

 only a shebang can handle that

-it is important to execute `a.sh` as `a` because if someday you decide that it sould be written in python istead, you don't break all dependant programs by using `a.py`.
+it is important to execute `a.sh` as `a` because if someday you decide that it sould be written in python instead, you don't break all dependant programs by using `a.py`.
 Of course, you could work around that by symlinking `a` to `a.sh`, and changing the target to `a.py` when you move to python.